 Balance and Coordination Exercises

 Being able to stay balanced can be a challenge after surgery, especially one that requires long periods of bed rest afterwards.
 However, if your loved one is able to get out of bed and move, he or she can do exercises to increase balance like marching in place or doing a heel-to-toe walk.
 Another exercise to consider for helping with coordination is lifting one leg while holding onto a chair for support.

 Seniors who have had surgery for fractures, soft tissue injuries, or other orthopedic conditions should focus on building muscle strength during the recovery process.
 Strength training exercises, such as lifting weights, help make muscles in the affected area stronger, which can help your loved one with recovery and lower the risk of additional injuries.

 Cardio exercises help get the blood pumping, which increases circulation and promotes healing.
 Seniors who have had surgery for injuries or to correct joint problems caused by underlying health conditions can benefit from doing light walking to boost circulation.

 In addition to being helpful after a surgery, exercise can also be crucial for boosting the health of seniors with a variety of ailments.
 For instance, if your loved one needs Parkinson’s or stroke care in North Coast, it’s important to make sure regular exercise is included in the care.
 Whatever your loved one’s reason for exercising, the expertly trained caregivers at Home Care Assistance can help.
 In addition to assisting with exercise and mobility, our caregivers can also help with a wide variety of other tasks, including cooking, bathing, and grooming.
-For more information on our aged care services, call one of our qualified Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a no-obligation consultation.
+For more information on our aged care services, call one of our qualified Care Managers at (02) 6646 3527 to schedule a no-obligation consultation.